pjcalvo/full-ct-cycle/README.md

 * To execute the tests simple run `pytest` which will find all the pytest methods under the folder and run them.
 * Also you can use the `pytest --html=pytest-report/report.html` if you want a nice html report

+Note: I added a test that handles the big list of nasty strings input and check that the result is a *type(str)* which means that it doesn't broke

 ###### Integration Testing
 You can call these guys *integration testing* or *api acceptance testing*, or whatever seems right on the context, they are meant to test the behavior of the API given a set of specified requests.
 I feel like this guys should belong to the specific api that they are testing, in a microservice approach this will provide testability in isolation so I added the tests under *src/api/core/features/